SocietyForArtisticResearch/rc-pandoc-help/01-01-about.md

 types of import formats are also supported.
 Collaboration of multiple authors on the development of a single exposition is also possible.

-### What is a "Work" ?

-In addition to expositions, it is also possible to upload single or multiple files and organize them as a __work__, which can also contain metadata about the work.
-A __work__ in the RC can be used to represent self-sufficient artistic creations existing outside the RC, such as objects, compositions, recordings, videos, installations, paintings, photographs, books etc, but can also be used to represent events, presentations or expositions.
-You can add metadata such as the place of your work, the country or the material, technique or format.
-Moreover, the work can contain a collection of media files, which can later be accessed in used in expositions.

 ### Connection between RC and JAR

 The RC forms the technical backbone of the Journal for Artistic